DM8tyProgrammer/mighty-articles/pointer-primer.md

 ### Why we address a variable by its first-byte address? 🤔

 If size and the starting address of a variable are known, then all the associated byte addresses with the variable are easy to calculate.
 The type of a variable defines its size.
-By established norms, a multi-byte variable is always stored in contagious locations.
+By established norms, a multi-byte variable is always stored in contiguous locations.

 ## 🚉 Last Stop — Pointer